 Truth be told, candy melts are perfectly fine to eat and use straight out of the bag.
 I know I’m guilty of snacking on them from time to time.

 More often, however, candy melts are used to coat cake pops and other sweet treats.
 Without the addition of a thinning agent, candy melts tend to be quite thick in consistency and sometimes clumpy when melted.
 They can also burn quite quickly due to their high sugar content.

 We always want to look for a smooth and fluid consistency when working with candy melts because only then can the melted candy melts coat your cake pop and treats properly.
 The heaviness of thick candy melts can suck off your treat from the stick where it is held.

-How to Thin Candy Melts
+How to Make Candy Melts Thinner

 Simply put, there are three essential things that you’ll need to prepare.
 I will introduce them below.

 Candy melts are sometimes called candy wafers or wafer melts.
 They are all made for the same purpose and you can work with whichever brand that you prefer.
 For me, Wilton has been the most consistent.
 They make candy melts with a wide range of colors and flavors as well.

 Before adding your thinning agents, you first need to melt your candy melts.
 There are three ways you can do this.
 First, use a microwave.
 Turn your microwave on at 40-50% power and place your candy melts in it for 30 seconds intervals.
 Stirring in between each round.